Mexico City: Metro train bridge collapse leaves several dead | DW | 04.05.2021

 An elevated part of metro track in Mexico City partially collapsed on Monday night, bringing down rubble and some train carriages onto the road below, videos on Mexican news and social media showed.

-The city's Comprehensive Risk Management and Civil Protection Agency said that 13 people had died and 70 more were injured at an early count.
+The city's Comprehensive Risk Management and Civil Protection Agency said that at least 15 people had died and 70 more were injured at an early count.
 Of the injured, 34 were taken to several nearby hospitals for treatment.

 Authorities said that cars had also been trapped under the rubble.
 The elevated track was around five meters above the ground.